 There are three main types of filters or filtering agents: sand, diatomaceous earth, and cartridge filters.
 They all have their pros and cons.

 Sand filters are the most popular and widely used in the world.
 They’re inexpensive, reliable, and effective.
 The sand only has to be changed once every five years.
 The downside is they are extremely labor intensive when it’s time to change the sand.
 Sand, especially wet sand, is very heavy.
 To effectively change the filter means you have to scoop all the sand out of the filter tank.
-Algae often starts growing in the sand after 4-5 years so you’ll have to contend with the smell when you open the tank to change it.
+Algae often start growing in the sand after 4-5 years so you’ll have to contend with the smell when you open the tank to change it.

 Diatomaceous earth is made from the shells of microscopic sea creatures.
 It filters smaller particles than sand so your water will be cleaner than with a sand filter, but diatomaceous earth is organic, therefore biodegradable and doesn’t last as long It’s also more expensive.